There may be no more confusing car-care topic than that of tire treatments.

 What We Don’t Like

-- Many users point out that Black Magic’s shine doesn’t last as long as claimed by the manufacturer.
+- Many users point out that the Black Magic Tire Wet Shine doesn’t last as long as claimed by the manufacturer.

 - Product adheres better to warm tires than to cool ones, so choose a sunny day, if possible, for application.